-A. Symptom Severity and Other Risk Factors:
+- A. Symptom Severity and Other Risk Factors: - Significant current danger to self or others or presence of active symptoms of a SMI; - Three or more emergency room visits or at least one psychiatric hospitalization within the last year; - Individuals with substance use disorder that complicates SMI and results in worsened intoxicated/withdrawal complications, bio medical conditions, emotional/behavior/cognitive conditions;

-- Significant current danger to self or others or presence of active symptoms of a SMI; - Three or more emergency room visits or at least one psychiatric hospitalization within the last year; - Individuals with substance use disorder that complicates SMI and results in worsened intoxicated/withdrawal complications, bio medical conditions, emotional/behavior/cognitive conditions; - Person is experiencing trauma symptoms related to sexual assault, domestic violence or other traumatic event.
+event.